BattletechModders/SoldiersPiratesAssassinsMercs/README.md

 So how does it all work together?
 We'll use the above settings as a guide.

-### Can multiple replacements happen at once?

-Short answer is no. The long answer is also no, just with extra steps.
-The order all of these replacements are checked is as follows, and the first "success" stops the checks.

 ### Are we going to replace something with mercs?

 Well we're at least gonna try. `BaseReplaceChance` in OpforReplacementConfig is 0, so mercs will never replace the entire opfor, but `BaseReplaceChance` in `MercLanceAdditionConfig` is 1.0, so mercs will always replace MC AdditionalLances *unless* you're facing Locals, in which case they would not be replaced due to `FactionsReplaceOverrides`. ~~We don't have any contracts or contract types blacklisted, so onwards.~~